Social anxiety disorder

-Social phobia is a persistent and irrational fear of situations that may involve scrutiny or judgment by others, such as parties and other social events.
+Social anxiety disorder is a persistent and irrational fear of situations that may involve scrutiny or judgment by others, such as at parties and other social events.

-People with social phobias fear and avoid situations in which they may be judged by others.
-It may begin in adolescence and may have to do with overprotective parents or limited social opportunities.
-Males and females are affected equally with this disorder.
+People with social anxiety disorder fear and avoid situations in which they may be judged by others.
+It may begin in the teens and may have to do with overprotective parents or limited social opportunities.
+Men and women are affected equally with this disorder.

-Some of the most common fears of people with social phobia include:
+Some of the most common fears of people with this disorder include: